ClickCeaseWhen to Go to St Helena - Natural World Safaris

 St. Helena experiences warm, comfortable summer weather in December.
 Normal daytime temperatures fall between 24°C and 29°C, or 75°F and 85°F. The weather is perfect for enjoying the outdoors and going to the beach.
 Birdwatchers may see the island's endemic wirebird and other avian species throughout the month of December.
 The abundance of marine life may be at its greatest, making boat trips more enjoyable.

-St Helena has a mild and agreeable climate year-round, however the island experiences heavier rainfall from late March to early May, and from July to September, peaking in April and August.
-The coldest months are from June to September, although temperatures in Jamestown still usually range between 15-26ºC.
+St Helena has a mild climate throughout the year, though rainfall is heaviest from late March to early May and July to September, peaking in April and August.
+The coolest months are June to September, with Jamestown temperatures still ranging between 15–26ºC.
+While whale sharks typically depart by May, the period from July to December offers chances to spot humpback whales, adding to the island’s diverse marine and wildlife viewing opportunities.

 Hike to Diana's Peak, the highest point on the island, to take in sweeping views of St. Helena's verdant surroundings.
 Unique plants and animals can be found in the park.